rsrini7/Notification-SSE-GLM-Flux/README.md

 -   **Real-time SSE Delivery**: For instant message delivery to online users.
 -   **Event-Driven Architecture**: Using Kafka for asynchronous communication.
--   **High-Performance Caching**: With Redis for low-latency operations.
+-   **High-Performance Caching**: With Geode / Gemfire for low-latency operations.
 -   **Scalable Deployment**: Ready for Kubernetes with Horizontal Pod Autoscaling (HPA).

 ### System Design Diagram